kidgray/quantum-lock-challenge/README.md

 - A userbase of approx. 300m users will be assumed (approx. population of the U.S.)
 - Approximately 100m concurrent users will be assumed (~1/3 of total userbase)
-- Around 150m daily posts (which may be text, images, videos, URLs, ...)
+- Around 150m daily posts (we will assume all posts are text-only for simplicity's sake)

 A basic Visio network/database diagram will be included along with the code files.
 The logic/data flow of the diagram is as follows: